Johnson150/web-dev-2-assignment/README.md

 ## License

-This project is licensed under N/A.
+This project is open source and available under the [MIT License](LICENSE).

 ## Contact